 Check the Windows Audio service properties to see if the Startup type is set to Automatic.
 To save your changes, change it to Automatic.
 Try restarting the computer settings to see if it solves your mic problem.

 If All Else Fails, Consider Professional Repair

-If your laptop’s microphone is still not working, but you haven’t found any problems after inspecting it physically, you might need to take it to a professional.
+If your laptop’s microphone is still not working or you can’t hear the mic sound, but you haven’t found any microphone problems after inspecting it physically, you might need to take it to a professional.

-You might not be able to see the microphone’s problem by simply looking at it.
-Or, you may need professional assistance or special tools to repair it.
+You might not be able to see the mic problem by simply looking at it.
+Or, you may need professional assistance or special tools to repair the mic.

-Try to restart the computer and device.
-This may be a futile step, but sometimes audio services can fail.
-Restarting can sometimes solve the problems you’re having.
+Try to restart the computer and settings device.
+This may be a futile step, but sometimes audio input services can fail.
+Restarting can sometimes fix the mic problems you’re having.